-The four of us, Stretch, Miriam, Sam and myself, rented a two-bedroom condo steps away from the beach, and a couple of blocks from 5th Avenue.
+The four of us, Stretch, Miriam, Sam, and I, rented a two-bedroom condo steps away from the beach, and a couple of blocks from 5th Avenue.
 Trip Advisor lists Natz Ti Ha at #26 of 163 Specialty lodging in Playa del Carmen with a rating of 4.5 out of 5 stars.
 Our condo, L101, had a full kitchen, living room, air conditioning (a must!), wi-fi and TV.
 The selling point for this condo is the secluded veranda with the waterfall.
 Each morning we would make coffee and go out on the terrace and listen to the waterfall.

 Getting from Cancun airport to Playa Del Carmen